Skip to main content

 Standards

-Until recently there was no Australian standard for specialty harnesses and vests.
-A new standard, AS 5384: Accessories for seat belts used in motor vehicles, was published in September 2023.
-This standard includes requirements for postural support accessories (e.g., specialty harnesses/vests) and outlines minimum requirements for design, crash testing, and information requirements (e.g., instructions for use and labelling).
+Until recently there was no Australian standard for postural devices, such as specialty harnesses/vests.
+A new standard, AS 5384: Accessories for seat belts used in motor vehicles, was published in September 2023, and includes requirements for postural support accessories.
+The standard outlines minimum requirements for design, crash testing, and information requirements (e.g., instructions for use and labelling).

 This new standard provides suppliers in the Australian market with an opportunity to develop and supply products that comply with this new standard.